alephium/old-wiki/src/Smart-Contract-Guide.md

 ```
 Here is a brief explanation of this code:

-* `approveAlf!(address, amount)` authorizes the specified amount of `ALPH` from the address to be used in the script.
+* `approveAlph!(address, amount)` authorizes the specified amount of `ALPH` from the address to be used in the script.
 * The contract is loaded by its `id`
 * Call `MyToken.buy` to buy 1000 tokens for 1 **ALPH**